gruller/my_first_repository/PRACTICE.md

 Hello!
 Today I would like you to review this as a PULL, and go over some more Ruby exercises before moving on to the next segment.

 You got it!
 This is a practice PUSH to the PRACTICE.md file.

+HELLO. today is MONDAY. practice PUSHING this to your remote repo, please.